openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

 The figure below describes a basic Thread network topology.
-For this exercise, we'll emulate the two nodes within the green circle: a Thread Leader and Thread Router with a single connection between them.
+For this exercise, we'll emulate the two nodes within the green circle: a Thread Leader and a Mesh Extender with a single connection between them.

 <img src="img/6e3aa07675f902dc.png" alt="6e3aa07675f902dc.png" width="624.00" />